Cuban Liberation Army: Artillery

 In the Ten Years' War, Carlos Roloff made use of rudimentary leather guns in the first few military actions after the uprising of Las Villas.
-Similarly, on the 13th of June, 1870, Captain Francisco Valladares commanded a battle which included the employment of leather guns.
+Similarly, on 13 June 1870, Captain Francisco Valladares commanded a battle which included the employment of leather guns.
 In the battle, these were used at short range against infantry, one of them causing five casualties and routing the enemy.
 Leather guns were produced in very limited numbers and were more intended as a psychological weapon rather than a physically effective one.
 In the War of Independence, Calixto García used Spanish Krupp guns to assault fortifications and towns.

 Logistics

 The Liberation Army had many different ways of obtaining necessary supplies.
 Expeditions from outside of Cuba brought not only guns and men, but also backpacks, uniforms, and medicine.
 One important aspect of the insurgent supply chain was the prefecture.
 Prefectures were small towns or areas controlled by a prefect, a member of the Cuban civil government.
 These prefectures were hidden such that the Spanish Army and local guerillas were unable to find them.
 Sometimes, even the Cuban forces who operated in the zone didn't know the exact location.
 These prefectures were able to have workshops dedicated to the production of important items, such as socks, clothing, saddles, sheathes, machetes, straps, and other things.
 They were also able to repair minor damage on rifles, revolvers, and machetes.
-Furthermore, brass casings, collected after combats if possible, would be reloaded with gunpowder and projectiles.
+Furthermore, brass casings, collected after combat if possible, would be reloaded with gunpowder and projectiles.
 The prefectures also included garden wherein fruits and vegetables were grown to supplement the diets of the soldiers, along with honey and meat.
 It was the prefect's job to deliver the products of the prefecture to the military chiefs and their units.

 It was also important to raid Spanish-held towns, convoys, and fortifications.
 These attacks could bring back important materials such as medicine and food, besides, of course, weapons.

 It was the responsibility of the Medical Corps to establish field hospitals when circumstances permitted it.
 In order to attract students and practitioners of medicine, military ranks would be granted.
 Field hospitals were typically located near prefectures, where they could easily acquire supplies for the injured and sick.
 If medicine ran out, the medical staff could resort to herbal remedies grown in the prefecture.
 Unfortunately for hospital staff and injured soldiers, hospitals were a prime target for local guerillas who were working for the Spanish army.